ShreshthiTayal/Java/README.md

 5. Move all 'x' at the end of the String as moveAllxAtEnd.java
 6. Remove Duplicates in the String as removeDuplicates.java
 7. Subsequences in the String as subsequences.java
+8. Unique Subsequences in the String as uniqueSubs.java